 Lesson learned: promote your program launch properly

 Mark Bell Slingshot delivers personality

 This predictable voice makes it easier for customers to get to know them as a brand and makes them more relatable.
 Using a visual language their members understand, Mark Bell Slingshot is able to connect their program, social messages, and community members together.
-As a result, members feel that the MBSS team not only understands them but is wholly committed to delivering the best community experience possible (and giving them a regular reason to laugh).
+As a result, members feel that the MBSS team not only understands them but is wholly committed to delivering the best community experience possible whether they’re a member of their loyalty program or not (and giving them a regular reason to laugh).